tlamadon/texer/README.md

 ### Cycle Lists

-PGFPlots cycle lists allow you to define a sequence of styles that are automatically applied to successive `\addplot` commands:
+PGFPlots cycle lists allow you to define a sequence of styles that are automatically applied to successive `\addplot` commands.
+When using cycle lists, `AddPlot` automatically generates `\addplot+` (instead of `\addplot`) when no explicit styling is provided, allowing PGFPlots to pick the next style from the cycle list:

 ```python
 from texer import PGFPlot, Axis, AddPlot, Coordinates